 Medicines for rare disorders

-PHARMAC has a current focus on policy and funding work for medicines for rare disorders.
+PHARMAC is working on policy and funding for medicines for rare disorders.

 PHARMAC has published adjusted policy settings on medicines for rare disorders, to help guide its work in this area and give clarity to stakeholders.